-Deduction of the capital cost of telephone lines and electricity connections
+Deduction of the capital cost of telephone lines and electricity connections Period of implementation: 1985-ongoing.

 This accelerated write-off provision introduced before 1985, allows capital expenditure incurred in connecting a telephone line to a primary production property and capital expenditure incurred in connecting or upgrading mains electricity to a property on which a business is conducted can be deducted in equal instalments over ten years.